certara/pyDarwin/docs/Usage.rst

 #. temp_dir - NONMEM models are run in subfolders of this folder Default value is working_dir/temp.
 May be deleted after search finished/stopped if remove_temp_dir is set to true.

 #. working_dir - Folder where all intermediate files will be created, such as models.json (model run cache), messages.txt (log file), Interim* files and stop files.
-Default value - %USER_HOME%/pydarwin/project_name where project name is defined in the :ref:`options file<Options>`
+Default value - %USER_HOME%/pydarwin/project_name where project name is defined in the :ref:`options file<Options>`.

 Model/folder naming